 "To give such an address is also to walk through a mine field of clichés.
 Most of which I don’t believe anyway.
-I am not, for example, a big fan of working hard to achieve something.
-I prefer the attitude of Max Beerbohm who said that ‘the ant sets an example for us all, but it is not a good one.’"– Billy Collins, making a commencement speech at Colorado College
+I am not, for example, a big fan of working hard to achieve something."– Billy Collins, making a commencement speech at Colorado College

 An honor?
 An unenviable assignment?
 Every year, brave souls accept the challenge of delivering a commencement address.
 Some speakers, remarkably, even leave us with speeches to remember.

 The problem, of course, is that the commencement speech itself is a cliché in addition to often being filled with them.
-Jimmy Kimmel recently showed this mashup of graduation speeches by President Donald Trump and Legally Blonde’s Elle Woods, and it captures the problem.
+The first part of this Jimmy Kimmel monologue, which includes a mashup of graduation speeches by President Donald Trump and Legally Blonde’s Elle Woods, captures the problem.

 The school also teaches that personal experience can be great for illustrating a point.
 "An audience may take issue with your opinion, or even your facts," Kalutz say, "but they can't argue with your personal experience.
 That's yours.
 You own it."

 In the video below, you can see how Will Ferrell used humor (naturally) and personal experience to give an old message new life.
-He was a speaker this month at the University of Southern California’s graduation.
-His message: The good ol’ “keep trying, no matter what ‘they’ tell you” line you’ve heard before.
+He was a speaker the University of Southern California’s graduation.
+His message: The good ol’ keep-trying-no-matter-what-they-tell-you sentiment you've heard before.
 But the thing he keeps trying?
 That story, most likely, will seem fresh to everyone.

-And if you still have a graduation ceremony (or two) on the horizon, you can improve your chances of being entertained with this handy Commencement Speech Bingo featuring the top 24 clichés.
+If you have a graduation ceremony (or two) on the horizon, you can improve your chances of being entertained with Wired's handy Commencement Speech Bingo featuring the top 24 clichés.

 Our online magazine with tips, news, and instruction for youView All Entries ⟶